 Streamlined Energy and Carbon Reporting (SECR)

-Who will be required to report?
+Who is required to report SECR?

 - Applicable to all quoted companies and large UK incorporated unquoted companies with at least 250 employees or annual turnover greater than £36m and annual balance sheet total greater than £18m (two criteria or more must apply).